SamOnalaja/MSDS6306-CaseStudy2/CaseStudy2.md

 </tbody>
 </table>

-In order to figure out which variables had attrition rates that were the most different from the attirtion rate of the data set as a whole, we had to create a metric.
+In order to figure out which variables had attrition rates that were the most different from the attrition rate of the data set as a whole, we had to create a metric.
 The metric that we used was the average absolute difference in attrition rates.
 We took the attrition rates under a variable and found the average difference between them and the total attrition rate.
-The varaibles with the higest average difference are listed in the table below.
+The variables and their average differences are listed in the table below, with the highest metrics and thus most influential variables appearing first.

 ```r